uasal/uasal.github.io/_pages/join.md

 layout: single
 ---

 We have many open positions for enrolled UA Graduate Students from across the University with interests in Astronomy, Optics, and Engineering.
 Contact [Ewan Douglas](https://www.as.arizona.edu/people/faculty/ewan-douglas) for graduate opportunities.
+Undergraduates are accepted for paid research opportunities through the [TIMESTEP Apprenticeship program](https://lavinia.as.arizona.edu/~timestep/timestep-apprenticeship.html).

 ## Staff Positions to work with UASAL and CAAO